6 Tips to Find the Right Sacred Art For Your Church

 Church of Saints Peter & Paul-Istanbul Photo by: Faruk Tokluoglu from Pexels

-5. When the above questions are answered well you can then narrow down what size is appropriate.
+5. When these questions are answered well, you can narrow down what size is appropriate.

-The theme and space it’ll be displayed will help you have a better sense of the scale needed to properly express the Sacred message.
+Knowing the theme and space will help you have a better sense of the scale needed to properly express the Sacred message.

-While budget is important to consider here, it’s key to remember that God will provide and to not downplay the powerful message that is to be shared through beauty.
-If a theme is going to require many figures, a larger mural size may be ideal so details can be seen well.
+While budget is important to consider here, it’s key to remember that God will provide.
+Try not to downplay the powerful message shared through beauty.
+If a theme requires many figures, a larger mural size may be preferable to show all of those meaningful details.
 If it’s one or two figures a midsize or smaller work may still be just as impactful.
-The main goal is to be sure the size helps draw the viewer into prayer and fits well in the space it’ll be displayed.
-Furthermore, keep in mind things like framing that will likely be needed once the work is completed so you can better gauge the final outcome.
+The main goal is for the size to help draw the viewer into prayer while fitting well in the space.
+Think about your vision for after the completion of work, like framing or the painting reveal.

 6. Search well for the appropriate artist to create this work.